Ethical Principles and Publication Policy

 Author Responsibilities

-• Articles submitted to International Journal of Curriculum and Instructional Studies must be original.
+- Articles submitted to Journal of Turkish Science Education must be original.
 Citations from other sources must be clearly stated.

 Ethical Appropriateness Checklist